 - Proposals to cap interest on installment loans are also being considered.

-- Lenders might also be required to determine if people can repay a loan each time a person applies for a loan or a renewal.
+- Lenders might also be required to determine if people can repay a loan each time a person applies for a loan near you, or a renewal.

 - Restrictions on intrusive collection procedures are also being considered.